faturita/wakuseibokan/README.md

 Issues and missing stuff
 ------------------------

-* Floor is working greatly!
-Sea is good.
-Sky can be improved.
+* Floor is working great.
+** However, the floor is squared so when you fly high you see that the horizon changes weirdly.
+Need improvement.
+** Sea is good.
+** Sky must be improved.
+* Island generation works very good.
+** The engine is calculating the islands perfectly.
+** Islands are BMP heightmaps 60x60.
+These values are hardcoded to 600x600 in the model.
+** Max height (255) is 60.
+Hardcoded.
+** Island floor, which can be less than zero, or greater than zero, need to be adjusted manually for each island.
+Need improvement.
-* Collision detection is working:  no friction.
+* Collision detection has been improved.
-* Objects modelling:  Spheres work but they are hard to control the rotational movement.
-Need improvement!
-* Island generation: Ok from heightmaps but has some issues with height calculation.
-If the island is plain works great.
-*
+** Island heights works PERFECT for Walrus.
+It is amazing how well they work.
+** There is some problem when you fly above the island, and a collision is fired when it should not.
+* 3DS Engine has been incorporated so I can now use 3DS models!!!!
-* Walrus mechanics works but can be improved.
-The MD2 model is good but can be improved.
+* Walrus mechanics works but can be improved, and the texture of the Walrus was fixed.
+** Walrus control, although it works, can be improved also.
+* OpenAL is not working very well on Mac Sierra and it is hard to find good samples.
+** I am using TEMPORARILY system calls and afplay.
 * Manta mechanics (based on Microsoft Flight Simulator) works barely.
-It is hard to control.
+It is impossible to control.
 * UserControl can be improved.
 Sensitivity must be adjusted from within the game.